What is an online brokerage account and how can it work for me?

 Monday, 23 December 2019

-Picking a personal financial advisor or stockbroker to guide you in your investment choices may be the right move for many investors.
+Picking a personal financial consultant or stockbroker to guide you in your investment choices may be the right move for many investors.

 A professional's market expertise and experience can prove invaluable, especially if you're new to investing, don't have much interest in closely following the market, or if your assets and holdings are too complex to manage on your own.